Presymplectic geometry and Liouville sectors with corners and its monoidality: Preliminaries

-equipped with the obvious topology.
-When $(M,\lambda)$ is a Liouville sector with boundary $\del M$, its ideal boundary is still well-defined by the $Z$-invariance requirement at infinity put on $\del M$ in the definition of Liouville sectors \cite{gps} and so is its completion $\overline M$.
+When $(M,\lambda)$ is a Liouville sector with boundary $\del M$, its ideal boundary is still well-defined by the $Z$-invariance requirement near infinity put on $\del M$ in the definition of Liouville sectors \cite{gps} and so is its completion $\overline M$.
 Then we have the formula for the topological boundary

 To ease our exposition, we often abuse our notation

 for the coproduct $\del_\infty M \coprod \del M$ after the present section, as long as there is no danger of confusion.
 Likewise we also abuse the notation like